 “My husband brought it back for me from a business trip,” I replied.
 “It’s a thing we do.”
 As I walked back to my son’s house where I’d been helping out, I thought about how the bring-me-back-a-t shirt tradition started.

 Sam and I married young by today’s standards.
 We had our first child, Ashley, a year later.
 She had gained three sisters and a brother by 1992, the year she turned seven.
 I had gained 133 pounds and held onto most of it until 2001.

 During those years, Sam had worked himself up from box maker at a local medical device manufacturer to quality manager at a local competitor.
 More responsibility meant he started going on business trips.
 Each time he went to a new city or country, he’d bring me back a souvenir key chain instead of a t-shirt.
 Back in the 80s and early 90s, it was difficult to find a size XXXXL t-shirt in a department store and impossible to find one at an airport gift shop.
 He had fun picking out a key chain he thought I’d like, and I looked forward to seeing what he’d chosen for me.

-With the support of my wonderful husband, family, and friends, by 2003, I had deleted three Xs from my t-shirt size.
-Now Sam could find my size at the gift shop.
-I was sooooo excited to finally fit into my wardrobe of choice: a t-shirt and jeans with a belt.
+By 2003, with the support of my wonderful husband, family, and friends, I had deleted three Xs from my t-shirt size.
+Sam started buying me souvenir t-shirts!
+I was sooooo excited to finally fit into my wardrobe of choice: a t-shirt and jeans.
 My closet quickly filled up with t-shirts from cities all around the United States.

 The colorful phoenix logo on my t-shirt is symbolic of the journey I’ve been on.
 In many ways, the old me has died and a new happier, more grateful person has risen from the ashes of her former self.
 When I look at myself in the mirror or walk into my closet and see my colorful t-shirts, I say a little prayer thanking God for His grace and for the place He’s brought me to in my life.